TianKwock/htb-notes/machines/very-easy-machines/meow.md

 ## Lessons Learned

 1. Telnet has a root login option that can use a blank password.
-2. The -sV tag for nmap shows you the name and description of serives.
+2. The -sV tag for nmap shows you the name and description of services.

 ---